 Now that we have had a sample of some of the outdoor activities, we needed a check into our accommodations.
 This evening we were staying at the world class Fairmont Scottsdale Princess.
 With it’s highly acclaimed restaurants, including Richard Sandoval’s La Hacienda, Michael Mina’s Bourbon Steak house, state of the art meeting facilities, outstanding Well & Being Spa (formerly Willow Stream Spa), six sparkling pools and two newly renovated 18-hole championship golf courses, including the home to the Annual PGA Tour Waste Management Phoenix Open.
 We were well aware that we were at are one of the best resorts in the world.
 Exemplary customer service, impeccable grounds, and even a sweet Golden Retriever who greets the guests are examples of elevated hospitality.

 In nearby Mesa, the newly opened Sheraton Mesa Hotel is a wonderful place to stay and explore the area.
 The boutique property has 180 rooms in the heart of the city’s new multi-million development, Mesa Riverview.
-If sports is your thing step into the open-air lobby and take a seat in Stats Sports Grill.
+If sports is your thing step into the open-air lobby and take a seat in Stats Sports Grill where you able to converse with fellow sports fans who may know of the ownership of the Etihad stadium.
 This 10,000-square-foot lounge with separate bar and living room areas is adjoined by a modern, glass-enclosed wine cellar featuring 300 wines from around the globe.
 The Food and Beverage program is headed up by executive Chef Cameron Bolender.
 His expertise shines in the quality of the steaks prepared with many different types of butter that pleases your palate to no end.
 It’s all about the butters here, steak sauce is not an option.
 This resort has a very unique feature in that it overlooks the Chicago Cubs spring training home, Sloan Park, and Mesa’s stunning Red Mountain.

 Gilbert Arizona has become a vibrant locale for delicious cuisine and tasty libations over the last few years.
 We visited Postino East Wine Café right on the main street in downtown Gilbert.
 This venue has a selection of 40 hand-selected unique wines many of which are from Arizona.
 We also tasted through simple, delicious food featuring local ingredients like Bruschetta, Panini’s, salads and soups.
 Postino is an upbeat, warm, friendly and has atmosphere that brings people together.